carbon-language/carbon-lang/llvm/docs/XRayExample.rst

 To use this feature, you can define one file for the functions to always instrument, and another for functions to never instrument.
 The format of these files are exactly the same as the SanitizerLists files that control similar things for the sanitizer implementations.
-For example, we can have two different files like below:
+For example:

 ::

-  # always-instrument.txt
+  # xray-attr-list.txt
   # always instrument functions that match the following filters:
+  [always]
   fun:main

-  # never-instrument.txt
   # never instrument functions that match the following filters:
+  [never]
   fun:__cxx_*

-Given the above two files we can re-build by providing those two files as arguments to clang as ``-fxray-always-instrument=always-instrument.txt`` or ``-fxray-never-instrument=never-instrument.txt``.
+Given the file above we can re-build by providing it to the ``-fxray-attr-list=`` flag to clang.
+You can have multiple files, each defining different sets of attribute sets, to be combined into a single list by clang.

 The XRay stack tool
 -------------------